mahmoudmayaleh/Federated-Learning-experiments/README.md

 The industrial pipeline relies on Docker and Compose; refer to the scripts under `industrial_pipeline/` for service definitions and helper commands.

-## Naming Convention

-All folders, scripts, and artefacts have been renamed to highlight what each experiment demonstrates rather than the original course iteration.
-References to academic task numbers (TP1–TP4) were removed in favour of descriptive project titles.

 ## Documentation

 Supplementary PDFs in `docs/` capture the main observations, experiment settings, and architectural notes for quick reference.
-Feel free to replace them with updated reports as you extend the suite.